hyper-cookie/MSTeams-checker/README.md

 - In files 'Handler.py' and 'CropingPhotos' you have to choose your way to pytesseract.
 You can do it by writing this 'pytesseract.pytesseract.tesseract_cmd = way'
 - Next go to 'Handler.py' and move to 30th line.
 There you have to create readbook and workbook for each Excel-file in 'TablesOfGroups'.
-Use the code like the example.
+Use the code like in the example.
 - Next go to 'Handler.py' again and move to 76th line: there you have to compare the full name of the student with groups and if this student is in that group then write him name in the excel-file of his group. ( you can remove some